"When is

 80%

-Of Americans who say they or someone close to them has faced a cancer diagnosis.
+Of Americans say they or someone close to them has faced a cancer diagnosis.

 19 Million